 Q: I have purchased an Acronis Backup Advanced for Windows Server license to protect a physical server.
 Now I need to protect a Microsoft SQL Server application running on this machine.
 Should I change the license or buy another one?

-A: You can buy an Acronis Backup Advanced for SQL Add-On license that can be used with Acronis Backup Advanced for Windows Server, which is cheaper than the full Acronis Backup Advanced for SQL product license.
-Acronis offers add-on licenses for all other supported applications.
+A: You can buy an Acronis Backup Advanced for SQL Add-On or convert your license to Acronis Backup Advanced for Server subscription.
+Acronis offers both add-on licenses for all other supported applications, as well as conversion from perpetual licenses to subscriptions.

 Q: What license should I purchase to do backup to tapes?
 How many licenses should I purchase to do backup to multi-drive tape libraries?

-A: Every Acronis Backup Advanced product license includes tape support, with no limitation on the number of drives.
-Tape support does not require any additional license.
+A: Any Acronis Backup Advanced license includes tape support, with no limitation on the number of drives or types of devices.
+Tape support is included with the base license.

 Q: I would like to backup both Windows and Linux servers.
 Which product should I buy?

-A: You need one license of Acronis Backup for VMware for each CPU of the protected host.
-Acronis Backup for VMware includes backup for both virtual machines and the host itself.
+A: You can get one license of Acronis Backup for Server subscription for each host.
+Alternatively, you can get a license of Acronis Backup for VMware for each CPU of the protected host.
+In both cases you will get backup for both virtual machines and the host itself.

 Q: Can Acronis Backup (Advanced) for Windows Server/PC licenses be used to protect a virtual machine?

 A: Yes.
-You can use a Server/PC license to do agent-based backup, when the agent is installed inside the VM.
+You can use a Server/PC license to perform an agent-based backup, when the agent is installed inside the VM.

 Q: I want to move a license to another machine.
 Is it possible?
 How to do this?
 Do I need to obtain a new license?